The virtual element method on polygonal pixel-based tessellations: The Virtual Element Discretization

-In order to discretize Problem \eqref{prob_mod} we substantially follow \cite{VEM_weakly}, with some minor differences that will allow to make the method more efficient (see Remark \ref{rem:condstat}).
-More precisely, on $\bOh$ we choose an outward direction $\sigma$, not necessarily normal to $\bOh$, which we assume to be constant on each edge $\edge$, and for $u \in L^2(\bOh)$ with $u \in C^m(\bar K)$ for all $K \in \Tess$, we let $\partial_\sigma^m u$ denote the $L^2(\bOh)$ function coinciding, on each boundary edge of $\Tess$, with the $m$-th derivative of $u$ in the direction $\sigma$.
+In order to discretize Problem \eqref{prob_mod} we substantially follow \cite{VEM_weakly}, with some minor differences that will allow us to make the method more efficient (see Remark \ref{rem:condstat}).
+More precisely, we assume that $\Oh \subseteq \O$ and we choose, on $\bOh$, an outward direction $\sigma$, not necessarily normal to $\bO$ or $\bOh$, which we assume to be constant on each edge $\edge$ (see Figure \ref{fig:sigma}).
+For $u \in L^2(\Oh)$ with $u \in C^m(\bar K)$ for all $K \in \Tess$, we let $\partial_\sigma^m u$ denote the $L^2(\bOh)$ function coinciding, on each boundary edge of $\Tess$, with the $m$-th derivative of $u$ in the direction $\sigma$.
 We recall that for $x \in \partial \Oh$, $\delta(x) > 0$ denotes the smallest non negative scalar such that

 We look for $\uh \in \VEM$ such that for all $v \in \VEM$ it holds that